Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

         y_0 = batch

 For most metrics, this doesn't really matter.
-However, if you want full batch statistics or want to use the outputs of the training_step to do something like a softmax, you can use the `training_step_end` step.
+However, if you want to add something to your computational graph (like softmax) using all batch parts you can use the `training_step_end` step.

 .. code-block:: python

     def training_step_end(self, outputs):
+        # only use when  on dp
         outputs = torch.cat(outputs, dim=1)
         softmax = softmax(outputs, dim=1)
         out = softmax.mean()